Douglas Gretzler: Parkin-Earl-Lang massacre

 By the afternoon of November 6, 1973, the pair had returned to Steelman's hometown of Lodi, where they slept at the home of an acquaintance until shortly after 5:00 p.m. before Steelman persuaded a friend named Duff Nunley to telephone his 17-year-old nephew, Gary Steelman Jr.; Nunley convinced Gary his uncle's life was in danger and persuaded him to hand Steelman his father's Derringer handgun without his father's knowledge.
 The two thanked Steelman's acquaintance and nephew for the firearm, then informed them they were leaving the state.
 Gretzler and Steelman then drove to the United Market at closing time, expecting to find Walter Parkin alone at the premises, only to discover the building already closed; they then drove two miles toward Orchard Road.

 At the time of their arrival, the Parkins were not home; the couple's two children, 9-year-old Robert and his 11-year-old sister, Lisa, were being babysat by 18-year-old Debra Earl and her 15-year-old brother, Richard.
 The two entered the property by Steelman briefly deceiving Debra into believing they owed the Parkins money to lower her guard before pushing past her and immediately threatening the teenagers at gunpoint, with Steelman shouting: "Now listen!
 We're only here for [Walter], so both of you stay cool and nobody is gonna get hurt!
 That understood?"
 As Richard stood in shock, Debra comforted the Parkin children as she wept, explaining Walter and Joanne were bowling and wouldn't return for "a couple of hours."
 All four were then forced to sit on the sofa.

 Prior to the two entering the house, Debra had phoned her father, Richard Sr., in distress; he sped to the Parkin residence, where he too was held at gunpoint as Debra again burst into tears, shouting "Oh Daddy!"
-Upon learning Richard Sr. had told his wife, Wanda, to contact police if he was "not back [home] in fifteen minutes", Steelman ordered Gretzler to watch the child and teenage hostages at gunpoint as he ordered Richard Sr. at gunpoint to retrieve Wanda from their home, adding he should "dust [the hostages]" if he, Richard Sr. and Wanda were not back at the Parkin residence in twenty minutes.
+Upon learning Richard Sr. had told his wife, Wanda, to contact police if he was "not back [home] in fifteen minutes", Steelman ordered Gretzler to watch the child and teenage hostages at gunpoint as he ordered Richard Sr. at gunpoint to retrieve Wanda from their home, adding he should "dust [the hostages], then get the hell out" if he, Richard Sr. and Wanda were not back at the Parkin residence in twenty minutes.
 Minutes later, Steelman returned to the Parkin residence with Richard Sr. and Wanda Earl.

 At approximately 9:25 p.m.
 Debra's fiancée, 20-year-old Mark Lang, arrived at the Parkin residence by prearrangement to drive Debra and her brother home.
 He was also taken hostage at gunpoint, and allowed to comfort his weeping girlfriend.